-Lower RMSD is more desirable because it means that the predicted pose is closer to the native one.
-Therefore, we consider a model successfully predicted the docking pose for a protein-ligand pair if the RMSD between the true and predicted poses is below a given cutoff.
+Using a static pose directly without a cutoff might cause misleading evaluation results: (1) due to the resolution and different structure measurement techniques, the native poses obtained experimentally might not be truly optimized; (2) we should consider the flexibility of proteins.
+So, a model is considered to have successfully predicted the docking pose for a protein-ligand pair if the RMSD between the true and predicted poses is below a given cutoff.
 In CASF, the docking power of a model is evaluated by the success rate under different cutoffs ($1.0$, $2.0$, and $3.0$ \AA) for RMSD.

-One can imagine there are multiple ways to evaluate the docking power.
-For example, the RMSD between the native and predicted poses can be directly used for assessment.
-Alternatively, we can simply use the accuracy for predicting the complex in native binding pose with the highest score/affinity.
-However, due to the resolution and different structure measurement techniques, the native poses obtained experimentally might not be the truly optimized ones.
-Also, we have to take the flexibility of proteins into account.
-Therefore, using a static pose directly without a cutoff might cause misleading evaluation results.

-Aside from the aforementioned evaluation issue, RMSD, as a metric for distance deviation, has been questioned in multiple independent studies for its drawbacks, such as sensitiveness to the atom ordering, and unawareness of the flexibility of protein structures. \citet{liyan2014_2} used RMSD\textsuperscript{PM} which matches atom pairs between two poses using atom types instead of the atom IDs. \citet{damm2006} proposed wRMSD, a weighted alternative to RMSD that takes into account the flexibility of proteins, which was then recommended by \citet{carlson2016_lessons} as a better alternative to naive RMSD.
+Still, using RMSD as a metric for distance deviation has drawbacks, such as sensitiveness to the atom ordering and unawareness of the flexibility of protein structures. \citet{liyan2014_2} used RMSD\textsuperscript{PM}, which matches atom pairs between two poses using atom types instead of the atom IDs. \citet{damm2006} proposed wRMSD, a weighted alternative to RMSD that takes into account the flexibility of proteins, which was then recommended by \citet{carlson2016_lessons} as a better alternative to naive RMSD.